 Types of companies available for registration in the Philippines

 The first step related to company formation in the Philippines is to select a type of structure which will be registered with the Securities and Exchange Commission.
-From this point of view, the choice is quite easy as the government offers the following options: the sole proprietorship, the partnership and the corporation.
+From this point of view, the choice is quite easy as the government offers the following options: the sole proprietorship, the partnership, and the corporation.
 Foreign companies also have several types of business forms they can choose from.
-Among these are representative office, the branch office and the regional headquarters.
+Among these are the representative office, the branch office, and the regional headquarters.

 The corporation which can be a stock or non-stock corporation.
 The stock corporation is the most popular business form in the Philippines among foreign investors and requires a minimum share capital of 5,000 PHP which is the equivalent of approximately 85 EUR or close to 100 USD.
 The stock corporation must have at least 5 shareholders and 15 at most.

 With respect to the types of structures available for foreign companies, our company formation experts can offer detailed information.

 Documents related to opening a company in the Philippines